• PARENTING

 Heading out for your first tent camping experience can be a daunting experience, especially if you’re trying it out for the first time in an unfamiliar area or just read a few articles that have now made you second-guess your camping choices.

-You don’t need as much as you may think to get started, and the basics of camping are actually very simple.
+The good news is you won’t need as much as you may think to get started, and the basics of camping are actually very simple.

 Here’s what you need to know to have a great first camping experience, and head into your campsite like a pro from the start: